Vertical Federated Learning: Challenges, Methodologies and Experiments: Core Challenges

 \subsection{Security and Privacy Risks}

-Research on the privacy and security risks for existing VFL models are insufficient.
+Researches on the privacy and security risks for existing VFL models are insufficient.
 In VFL, participants need to obtain the coincident sample space, thus the membership inference attack from other participants may be redundant.
-In addition, in VFL, an adversarial participant only controls a part of the federated model, which cannot run independently, and only has access to the gradients of its own bottom model.
+In addition, in VFL, the adversarial participant only controls part of the federated model, which cannot run independently, and only has access to the gradients of the incomplete model.
 However, via analysing exchanged messages, i.e., intermediate outputs and the gradients, participants can infer the clients' attributes from other participants, such as the label inference attack~\cite{Fu2022Label} and private data leakage~\cite{Jin2021CAFE}.

-Protecting the privacy of the labels owned by each participant should be a fundamental requirement in VFL, as the labels might be highly sensitive, e.g., whether a person has a certain type of disease or not.
-In some special cases, the gradients from the host organization can also directly leak the label information.
+Protecting the privacy of the labels owned by each participant should be a fundamental requirement in VFL, as the labels might be highly sensitive, e.g., whether a person has a certain type of disease.
+In some special cases, the gradients from the server can also directly leak the label information.
 Furthermore, it is also been proven that recovering batch data from the shared gradients is available.
 We can also note the attacking methods varies in different data types.
 For example, tabular data usually needs embedding before learning, and it is difficult obtain the private information from embedded attributes.
-However, it is still a research question whether adversaries can take advantage of the exchanged messages in VFL to recover raw attribute values.
+It is still a research question whether adversaries can take advantage of the exchanged messages in VFL to recover raw attribute values.